dr-joe-wirth/phantasm/README.md

       * several species from more distant genera
   * Downloads the assemblies for the new ingroup and the outgroup
   * Calculates the core genes for the refined set of genomes.
   * Creates a species tree based on a concatenated alignment of the core genes.
   * Calculates the average amino acid identity (AAI) for the species in the tree (excluding the outgroup).
   * Calculates the average nucleotide identity (ANI) for the species in the tree (excluding the outgroup).

+### Using a known phylogenetic marker(s)
+  * Using the phylogenetic marker(s) specified by the user, finds the most closely-related taxa to the input genome via BLASTp against either NCBI's nr or refseq_protein databases.
+  * Uses the BLASTp results to determine which taxonomic orders are related to the input.
+  * Retreives data from NCBI's Taxonomy database to create a single taxonomy encompassing all the identified orders.
+  * Reconciles the NCBI-based taxonomy with LPSN's taxonomic structure.
+  * Imports data from NCBI's Assembly database for the species represented in the taxonomy.
+  * Uses the BLASTp results and the taxonomic structure to determine which taxa could serve as the ingroup/outgroup.
+  * Downloads assemblies for the ingroup and the outgroup the number to download is specified in ```<path to phatasm>/param.py``` in the ```MAX_LEAVES``` variable.
+  * Calculates core genes for the set of gbff files.
+  * Creates a species tree based on a concatenated alignment of the core genes.
+  * Calculates the average amino acid identity (AAI) for the species in the tree (excluding the outgroup).
+  * Calculates the average nucleotide identity (ANI) for the species in the tree (excluding the outgroup).